scalableminds/webknossos-libs/cluster_tools/README.md

 docker exec -it c1 bash
 ```

-Tests can be executed with `python3 -m pytest -s test.py` after entering the container.
+Tests can be executed with `poetry run pytest -s test.py` after entering the container.
-Linting can be ran with `python3 -m pylint cluster_tools/`.
+Linting can be run with `./lint.sh`.
-Code formatting (black) can be ran with `python3 -m black cluster_tools *.py`.
+Code formatting (black) can be run with `./format.sh`.

 ## Credits